apache/spark/docs/mllib-decision-tree.md

 ### Practical limitations

-1. The tree implementation stores an Array[Double] of size *O(#features \* #splits \* 2^maxDepth)*
-   in memory for aggregating histograms over partitions.
-The current implementation might not scale to very deep trees since the memory requirement grows exponentially with tree depth.
-2. The implemented algorithm reads both sparse and dense data.
+1. The implemented algorithm reads both sparse and dense data.
 However, it is not optimized for sparse input.
-3. Python is not supported in this release.
+2. Python is not supported in this release.

-We are planning to solve these problems in the near future.
-Please drop us a line if you encounter any issues.

 ## Examples